 United Way of Douglas County works to get the community moving and make connections among people and organizations who can help advance the common good.
 Education, health care and access to tools and support for self sufficiency are their main focuses.

 The Lawrence Schools Foundation

 Lawrence Schools Foundation recognizes a Distinguished Teacher of the Year each May at Lawrence and Free State High Schools.
 We’re proud to fund the LHS award and support all of our outstanding USD 497 educators.
 We also proudly helped several local children and paid off their overdue lunch accounts.

 Sustainability is a key factor when making business decisions and planning for our future.
 We will qualify and even dissociate from vendors that don’t share our commitment to sustainability and social impact.
 Our newest technologies adhere to strict guidelines of emission outputs and fuel efficiencies.

 We offer a variety of paper choices that are FSC certified and/or contain post-consumer waste (PWC).
-If you choose to use an FSC-certified paper, you may include the FSC and Rainforest Alliance logos in your publication to share your commitment to sustainability with your readers.
+If you choose to use an FSC-certified paper, you may include the FSC and NEPCon logos in your publication to share your commitment to sustainability with your readers.

 Vegetable Inks and Reduced VOC Emissions